 The staff at those stores don’t even get the day off to spend time with loved ones.
 Rampant consumerism is promoted at the expense of what truly matters.
 Such skewed priorities are often what drive so many people into debt, as they try to spend their way to happiness.

 40%: How Many Americans Go Over Budget While Hunting For Deals

 According to the National Retail Federation (NRF), a majority of retail companies make 30–40% of their annual sales between Black Friday and Christmas.
 In recent years, holiday retail sales have soared above $680 billion.
 Some studies put the number of shoppers who overspend during the holidays at 40%.

 Ironically, many of them are more likely to overspend when they’re looking for deals.
 It’s as if finding a deal is an incentive to compensate for saving.

 Credit card debt has reached an all-time high.
 The average household carries $17,000 of credit card debt — roughly a third of the average household’s income.
 Retail shopping is one of the biggest factors in this cumulative debt, and during the holiday season, purchases rack up unlike any other time of year.

 The holidays are never really about presents underneath Christmas Trees, and there is truly no reason to go into debt because of holiday shopping.

+When you call our bankruptcy law firm Memphis, TN families place their trust in, our knowledgeable lawyers can explain to you the bankruptcy process and answer any questions you might have.
 Having any kind of debt is a good sign that you’re spending well above your means, and putting a band-aid over the problem won’t help.
 You can stop the problem before it gets worse.
 In our country, bankruptcy is a way to have your debts forgiven.
 It offers a fresh financial start.